-- Observe all safety rules. - Always keep work areas clean and orderly. - Immediately report all accidents to your supervisor. - Operate equipment or machines only for which you have training and authorization.
+- Observe all safety rules. - Keep work areas clean and orderly at all times. - Immediately report all accidents to your supervisor. - Operate equipment or machines only for which you have training and authorization.

 Employees should report any threats made by a student, rumors of violence or criminal type activities to the principal or nearest available campus administrator.
 Everyone is expected to report any real or perceived safety or security related observations.